ashtonw7/writing-with-no-purpose/posts/duels.md

 Like most of my best stories, this one starts with me jamming a fork into an electrical outlet.
 I had a new theory I was testing out.

-The theory was that if you jam a fork into an electrical device, something will happen with the electricity that will allow you to travel through space and time.
+The theory was that if you jam a fork into an outlet, something will happen with the electricity that will allow you to travel through space and time.
 Nobody really understands electricity, so this seemed like a good hypothesis.

 So there I was shoving this fork in and getting shocked, and just when I was about to give up there was a big burst of light.
 There I was, teleported to ancient China right when they were building the Great Wall.